GrokSoft/PlexNotes/README.md

 Created August 14, 2016

-This project consists of a REST server developed with JavaScript, node and restify.
-And a REST client developed with AngularJS & Bootstrap.
+This project consists of a REST server developed in JavaScript with:

+* Client-side:
+    - AngularJS
+    - Bootstrap

+* Server-side:
+    - node.js
+    - restify
+    - sequelize
+    - winston

 *Please note the UI is not designed yet.
 It consists of several components that are being developed and tested.*